aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 ## Phase V: Jbuilder Practice

-Since we're going to be using JBuilder so often over the next few weeks, let's get some more practice with it today.
+Since we're going to be using Jbuilder so often over the next few weeks, let's get some more practice with it today.
 We'll start by creating a simple view for our FollowsController to use.
 In both its `create` and `destroy` methods, the FollowsController calls `render json: @follow`.
-Replace that with `render :show` and write a `show` view in JBuilder.
+Replace that with `render :show` and write a `show` view in Jbuilder.
 This view should have the same effect as calling `render json: @follow` - all of the follow's information should get sent to the frontend.